nikitavoloboev/data/docs/travel/visited/ukraine.md

 # Ukraine

-It's tragic [what Ukraine has to deal through](https://war.ukraine.ua/) due to [Russian](russia.md) 'leaders' decisions.
+It's tragic [what Ukraine has to deal through](https://war.ukraine.ua/) due to [Russia](russia.md)'s leaders decisions.
 Instead of [wasting lives](https://twitter.com/MaximEristavi/status/1513576913431941135) on [waging war](https://www.youtube.com/watch?v=DBah5HNknLM) on both its neighbors and its own citizens, it would be great if everyone focused on improving the well being of the population.

 [Here](https://www.reddit.com/r/ethereum/comments/sq1334/vitalik_buterin_takes_a_stand_against_russian/hwk7613/?context=3) is a nice comment with resources to stay informed regarding Ukraine.